prominenceai/deepstream-services-library/docs/api-source.md

     const wchar_t* listen_to, boolean is_live,
     boolean accept_eos, boolean accept_events);
 ```
 This service creates a new, uniquely named Interpipe Source component to listen to an Interpipe Sink Component.
 The Sink to `listen_to` can be updated dynamically while in a playing state.

+**Important** requires additional install/build steps for the RidgeRun `gst-interpipe` plugins.
 Refer to the [Interpipe Services](/docs/overview.md#interpipe-services) overview for more information.

 **Parameters**
 * `name` - [in] unique name for the new Source